Grave Encounters (2011) | Arrogant Adventures in Ghost Hunting

 I find that a fair amount of the enjoyment a person can get out of Grave Encounters comes from something in particular: how you feel about ghost-hunting reality shows and Ghost Adventures in particular.
 Personally, I think most are just cheap reality shows that use pseudoscience to justify their conclusions, which can be entertaining in their own right with the right hosts.
 Movies like Grave Encounters give me some extra satisfaction in watching the unprepared reality stars finally encounter what they’ve been hunting.
 If you are not like me, and you genuinely enjoy ghost-hunting reality shows as something real, there is still probably enjoyment to be had for similar reasons.
 If you happen to think that Zak Bagans and his terrible show Ghost Adventures are incredibly stupid, immature dribble on television, then Grave Encounters has a lot more to offer.
 The character of Lance Preston is very clearly inspired by Bagans and his style of hosting his show.
 Preston sports a black shirt, black hair, and an attitude that screams “arrogant jock.”
 The fact that the movie does its best to show him to be a non-believing jerk who just wants to grift the market so he can become rich and famous makes it all the more satisfying when he finally gets what he deserves.

 When everything starts to hit the fan, the usual archetypes and tropes start coming out.
 The cameraman T.C.
 (Merwin Mondesir) gets overly aggressive towards everyone.
 Sasha (Ashleigh Gryzko) is the only believer of the group saying it’s likely angry spirits messing with them.
-Lance continues to deny everything and want to get the best shot.
+Lance continues to deny everything and wants to get the best shot.
 And the false medium Houston (Mackenzie Gray) manages to be useless to the group other than as the verbal punching bag.
 Things start moving on their own, someone goes missing, and the exits either close off completely or lead to wrong paths that loop back around like labyrinths.
 Other than the obvious mockery of the ghostly adventurous Bagans, Grave Encounters does not do anything new, impressive, or scary to really set itself apart from other found-footage horror movies.
 That isn’t to say that the film is bad at what it does, because it’s a very competent movie.
 It’s good haunted house fun, but if you’ve seen other movies in this sub-genre of horror, you’re not likely to see anything here that blows your mind.

 TL;DR